JohannesGe98/BAJG2024python/README.md

-## Repositpry of Johannes Gesk, Bachelor Thesis at Philipps University Marburg
+## Repository of Johannes Gesk, Bachelor Thesis at Philipps University Marburg

 #### LakeHouse: Virtual Integration on the Dynamic Data of Data Lakes *